Isaiah Eisendorf

-Isaiah Eisendorf (אייזאה אייזנדורף; born July 9, 1996) is an American-Israeli basketball player for Hapoel Eilat of the Israeli Premier League.
-He plays the forward position.
-He previously competed in the Israeli Basketball Premier League for Bnei Herzliya Basket.
+Isaiah Eisendorf (אייזאה אייזנדורף; born July 9, 1996) is an American-Israeli professional basketball player for Maccabi Ramat Gan of the Israeli Basketball Premier League.
+He previously played college basketball for the Gannon Golden Knights and Le Moyne Dolphins.
+Eisendorf plays the forward position.

 Early life

 Eisendorf is from Los Angeles, California, and is Jewish.
 He is 6 ft 6 in tall, and weighs 220 lb.
 He is the stepson of sportswriter Norman Chad.

 He played high school basketball for Springbrook High School ('14) in Silver Spring, Maryland.
 As a senior Eisendorf was named all-county second-team and All-Met honorable-mention, as well as a Montgomery County All-Star.
 He also played high school football, as a wide receiver and defensive end.

 College

 Eisendorf attended Gannon University.
 He first played college basketball for the Gannon Golden Knights in 2014–16.

 He then transferred and played college basketball at Le Moyne College ('18) for the Le Moyne Dolphins from 2016 to 2018.
 In 2018 Eisendorf was Northeast-10 Conference All-Tournament Team, Northeast-10 Tournament MVP, Northeast-10 All-Conference Second Team, and National Association of Basketball Coaches All-District East Second Team.